flutter/news_toolkit/docs/docs/overview.md

 # The application identifier also know as the bundle identifier on iOS.
 ?
 What is the application bundle identifier? (com.flutter.news.template)

-# A list of GitHub usernames who will be codeowners on the repository.
+# A list of GitHub usernames who will be code owners on the repository.
 # See https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners
 ?
 Who are the code owners? (separated by spaces) (@githubUser)